10 April 2026

 Fake followers.
 Look for suspicious spikes in follower growth, low engagement relative to follower count, or generic follower profiles.
 For a deeper dive on spotting fakes, check out our guide on fake influencers.

-Working with nano influencers is different from working with larger creators.
+Working with nano influencers is different from working with larger influencers.
 They're often newer to brand partnerships, so clarity upfront saves both sides time.

 Gifting vs. paid.
-For nano creators, gifting-first campaigns are the standard starting point.
+For nano influencers, gifting-first campaigns are the standard starting point.
 Send product, provide a brief, and let them create.
 If the content and engagement deliver, move to a paid relationship.
-Many nano influencers are happy to create content in exchange for free product — especially if it's something they'd actually use.
+Many nano influencers are happy to create content in exchange for free product, especially if it's something they'd actually use.

 Keep the brief simple.
-Nano creators aren't full-time content professionals.
+Nano influencers aren't full-time content professionals.
 Give them the key message, 2–3 dos and don'ts, the content format you need, and the deadline.
 Don't send a 10-page brand guide.
-The less scripted the content, the more authentic it looks — and authenticity is the whole reason you're working with nano creators.
+The less scripted the content, the more authentic it looks.

 Content usage rights.
 Negotiate usage rights upfront.
 If you plan to repurpose their content as paid ads or on your brand channels, make that clear in the initial agreement.
-With platforms like Influee, full content rights are built into the workflow — the brand owns the content from the start.
+On Influee, full content rights are built into the workflow, so the brand owns the content from the start.

 Think long-term.
 The biggest mistake brands make with nano influencers is treating them as disposable.
-The nano creators who perform well for your first campaign are the ones you should keep.
+The nano influencers who perform well for your first campaign are the ones you should keep.
 Lock them into a 3–6 month partnership.
-As they grow, your brand grows with them — and you've built a creator relationship that compounds over time.
+You've built a relationship that compounds over time, and planning your influencer marketing budget around repeat partnerships is what makes that compounding possible.

-A nano influencer is a social media creator with 1,000 to 10,000 followers.
-Nano influencers typically focus on a specific niche — like fitness, beauty, or local food — and have higher engagement rates than larger influencer tiers because of their close relationship with their audience.
+A nano influencer is a social media influencer with 1,000 to 10,000 followers.
+Nano influencers typically focus on a single niche, have higher engagement rates than larger tiers, and are the most affordable influencer tier for brands to work with.

 Key Takeaways